 A new stage, and by definition its recipient(s), is added by clicking the + icon that displays to the right of the Stages heading.
 Additional stages can continue to be added in this way.

 Note: Stages can be configured with no recipients.
 Most commonly used as a first stage, an empty stage is useful for delaying alert notifications for a particular DataSource, EventSource, etc. without impacting timely delivery of all alert notifications.
 An empty stage delays notification for the duration of the escalation interval (as defined in the corresponding alert rule), at which point the next stage is triggered.

-Each recipient consists of a user and a contact method, or a group of users.
+Each recipient consists of a user and a contact method, or a previously-configured group of users called a recipient group.
 Contact methods come from two places: the phone number and SMS email address defined for the user; and the custom delivery methods defined in the account.
 You also have the option of adding arbitrary email addresses as recipients for a stage.

 Recipients listed in this field will receive all notifications sent to every stage in the escalation chain.
 Multiple CC recipients should be separated by spaces.

 The escalation chain depicted in the following screenshot will send alert notifications to a ticketing system, a HipChat room and Bill's email.